mohitprajapat2001/Ecommerce-Django/README.md

 15. To Add New Catagory You Need To Update File in "Template/HTML/Products".
 16. Now u Are Ready to Go Run Project Using "python manage.py runserver".
 17. For Payment Make Sure to Change  Paypal Developer API.
+18. If Error Check Out Youtube Video For Setup Tutorial.

 Thank you for checking out our full-stack Django e-commerce project!
 -copyright Mohit Prajapat 2023